Contact us Start a Trial

 Code highlighting

 • Semantic highlighting: colors and styles code according to meaning (different colors for constants and signals).
 Only activate for HDL files in projects.
+Additionally, the file needs to be mapped.

 Note that some VS Code themes might not support semantic highlighting.
 If you appear to be missing this feature, ensure you’re using one of the default VS Code themes.